mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 ## HTTP is a Stateless Protocol

-*HTTP is a stateless protocol* - you probably already know this fact, or at least have heard this before.
-It pays to delve into the meaning of this a little for the purpose of this article.
+You probably already know this fact, or at least have heard this before.
+It pays to delve into the meaning of this for the purpose of this article.

 HTTP is purely transactional.
 A request is made to the server for a resource and the server will respond.
 After the request response cycle is completed, there is nothing carried over to future requests.
 Although we can make several requests in succession, each request is self contained and independent of one another.
 There is nothing linking one request to another request.

 This is what is meant when we say HTTP is a ***stateless protocol***.
-From the point of view of the server, each request response cycle is independent of one another and there is nothing to link a series of requests made by the same client.
-As far as the server is concerned, those requests may as well have come from different clients altogether.
+From the point of view of the server, each request response cycle is independent and there is nothing to link a series of requests made by the same client.
+As far as the server is concerned, those requests may as well have come from *different* clients altogether.

-If you have a static website this is all fine and good.
-There really is no reason at all to carry over information between requests.
-But many websites require special permissions to access *protected* resources within the website and for this to work we need to carry over some information *from one request to the next*.
+If you have just a static website, there really is no reason to carry information over from one request to the next.
+But if you have built a web application, then usually you will have some state representing the user interaction with the application which must be maintained between requests and available to both client and server.

 That is where sessions come in...